alantech/alanlang-docs/src/types.md

 #### Types

-There are two major categories of types in `alan`: built-in types and user-defined types.
+There are two major categories of types in Alan: built-in types and user-defined types.
 User-defined types are similar to `struct`s in C as they are simply named compound types made up of other user-defined types or built-in types.
 They can also be only partially-defined as generic types, more on that later.

 Built-in types also divide into a few categories: basic types, strings, and special types.